 Seneca Lake

 This lake traditionally provides fair to very good year-round open water fishing as it virtually never freezes over due to its intense depths.
 Trout and salmon fishing from 2016 through 2021 had been slow and tough here due to a variety of factors, most notably lamprey infestation.
 Baitfish numbers exploded here after lampreys wiped out many of the salmonids that would typically keep their population under control.
-DEC has worked hard to get the lamprey population knocked down and it appears as though they’ve had some success.
+DEC has worked hard to get the lamprey population knocked down and it appears as though they’ve had a lot of success.
 Lake trout fishing on this lake is now very good to excellent at times.
 I expect it to rival Cayuga Lake for lake trout over the next few years.
 Fish are looking well-fed, clean and healthy.

 Seneca Lake in the Fall - View from Glenora!